MaudBoucherit/donor_detection/insights.md

 ![](img/hours-per-week.png)

 We can see on the density plot that the respondents are mainly distributed between 30 and 55 hours a week, with a very high density at 40 hours.
-The slope between 0 and 20 shows that there are quite a lot of people working few hours a week, most likely part-timers.
-On the other side, the slope decreases quickly, showing that very few people works a lot of hours.
+The slope between 0 and 20 shows that there are quite a lot of people working a few hours a week, most likely part-timers.
+On the other side, the slope decreases quickly, showing that very few people work many hours.

 The distribution for hours-per-week of people in the ">50k" class is significantly higher than for the "<=50k":
-- the lower values (between 1 and 20 hours) are more declared by people from the lower class,
+- the lower values (between 1 and 20 hours) are more often declared by people from the lower class,
-- the upper values (between 60 and 99 hours) are more declared by people from the upper class.
+- the upper values (between 60 and 99 hours) are more often declared by people from the upper class.

 #### Workclass
 ![](img/workclass.png)

 Most of the respondents are working in the **private sector**.
-People working for the private sector represent: 77% of the "<=50k" class, and 65% of the ">50k" class.
-The others categories over-representing the class "<=50k" are "Never-worked" and "Without-pay", but both have very few respondents.
+People working for the private sector represent 77% of the "<=50k" class and 65% of the ">50k" class.
+The other categories over-representing the class "<=50k" are "Never-worked" and "Without-pay," but both have very few respondents.

-The other categories have all less than 10% of the respondents.
+The other categories have less than 10% of the respondents each.
 People in those categories are more likely to be in the ">50k" class than average.
-In particular, the "self-employed-inc" workclass represents 8% of the ">50k" class but only 2% of the "<=50k" class.
+In particular, the "self-employed-inc" work class represents 8% of the ">50k" class but only 2% of the "<=50k" class.

 #### Education
 ![](img/education.png)

 The most represented education level is "HS-grad" with more than 30% of the respondents, followed by "Some-college" (22%) and "Bachelors" (16%).
-The lowest levels of education have very few respondents: 509 for 5th and 6th gardes, 247 for 1st to 4th grades, and only 83 for Preschool.
+The lowest levels of education have very few respondents: 509 for 5th and 6th grades, 247 for 1st to 4th grades, and only 83 for Preschool.

 People who never finished high school (grade 12th and under), HS grads, and college students are more present in the class "<=50k".
 In particular, HS grads represent more than 36% of the "<=50k" but only 22% of the ">50k".
-The difference is even greater for lower level of education.
+The difference is even higher for the lower levels of education.

 People who graduated from university are more likely to be in the ">50k" class than average.
 For example, the Bachelors represents 28% of the ">50k" class but only 13% of the "<=50k" class.
 For the Masters, it's 12% of the ">50k" and only 3% of the "<=50k".